 After three “Fight of the Night” performances in his dramatic four-fight win streak, it is with a familiar disappointment that Elizeu Zaleski dos Santos (18-5 MMA, 4-1 UFC) continues to fly under the radar.
 A two-time Jungle Fight champion, the Brazilian welterweight has had zero appearances on the main card of a UFC event.

 Is it because Elizeu “Capoeira” Zaleski dos Santos is an intimidating mouthful for many North Americans?
-Perhaps it is due to his upbringing as a humble farmer.
+Perhaps it is due to his upbringing as a humble farmer, the MMA audience seems to prefer a brash personality.
 UFC President Dana White may not be a fan of his taste in tattoos or his walkout song; “The Final Countdown”, by Europe.

 Zaleski dos Santos sports a plentiful beard and luxurious, thick eyebrows.
 As a bald, plain looking gentleman, one could not blame Dana for his envy.